riedelcastro/frontlets/README.md

 The library has been very useful already, but does not yet have a stable release.
 Feel free to use (at your own risk) the most current release or snapshot.

+Of course you can also download any version (click on "tags" to get a list of zip/tgz archives) or the current trunk, and the build using `sbt`.

 License
 -------
 Frontlets are licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).